OUR COMMITMENT TO

 Around 91% of the 8.3 billion metric tons of plastic ever produced since the early 1950s has not been recycled.
 The vast majority is accumulating in landfills, littering the natural environment and contributing to climate change.
 National Geographic

 That’s why we are committing to making changes.
-This year, we’re starting to replace all our plastic rings for a new 100% recyclable six-pack.
+In 2022, we started replacing all our plastic rings for a new 100% recyclable six-pack.
 The nearly $85 million capital investment will eliminate six-pack plastic rings from all packaging across Molson Coors’ North American brands by 2025, making Coors Light the largest beer brand in North America to take that initiative.

-By 2025, this revolutionary move will eliminate 1.7 million pounds of plastic from the environment—400 thousand pounds of which will be from Coors Light packaging—every year.
+By 2025, this revolutionary move will eliminate 1.7 million pounds of plastic from the environment—400,000 pounds of which will be from Coors Light packaging—every year.
 That’s the weight of 2500 kegs of beer!

 THAT’S 2500 KEGS OF BEER!